ktorio/ktor-documentation/topics/http-client_engines.md

 ## Configure an Engine {id="configure"}
-You can configure an engine using the `engine` method in a block.
+You can configure an engine using the `engine` method.
 All engines share several common properties exposed by [HttpClientEngineConfig](https://api.ktor.io/%ktor_version%/io.ktor.client.engine/-http-client-engine-config/index.html), for example:

 ```kotlin
 HttpClient() {